Aptomi/k8s-app-engine/docs/language.md

         target: cluster-us-east
 ```

 Here is another example of a rule, which prohibits users from the `dev` team from instantiating any `blog` services.
-Even if those users try to declare a dependency, it will not be fulfilled by Aptomi:
+Even if those users try to declare a claim, it will not be fulfilled by Aptomi:
 ```yaml
 - kind: rule
   metadata: